ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 At first, don't forget to enable checksum computations, which are required by the |ofs13| module.
-After creating host and switch nodes, the user is responsible to connect the hosts and switches in order to create the desired network topology.
-It's mandatory to use CSMA links for these connections.
+After creating host and switch nodes, the user is responsible for connect the hosts and switches to create the desired network topology.
+Using CSMA links for these connections is mandatory.
 Note that ``CsmaNetDevices`` created and installed into switch node will be later configured as switch ports.
 After connecting hosts and switches, it's time to create a controller node and configure the OpenFlow network.
 The ``OFSwitch13InternalHelper`` can be used to configure an OpenFlow network domain with internal controller application.
-Using the ``InstallController()`` method, the helper will configure controller node with a default OpenFlow learning controller application.
-The ``InstallSwitch()`` method will install the OpenFlow datapath into switch node and configure the witch ports.
-At the end, it's mandatory to call the ``CreateOpenFlowChannels()`` method to create the connections and start the communication between switches and controllers.
+The ``InstallController()`` method configures the controller node with a default OpenFlow learning controller application.
+The ``InstallSwitch()`` method installs the OpenFlow datapath into switch node and configures the switch ports.
+In the end, it's mandatory to call the ``CreateOpenFlowChannels()`` method to create the connections and start the communication between switches and controllers.

 The rest of this example follows the standard |ns3| usage: installing TCP/IP stack into host nodes, configuring IP addresses, installing applications and running the simulation.
-Don't install the TCP/IP stack into switches and controllers nodes (the helper will do that for you).
-Also, don't assign IP address to devices configured as switch ports.
+Don't install the TCP/IP stack into switches and controllers nodes (the helper does that for you).
+Also, don't assign an IP address to devices configured as switch ports.
 For instructions on how to compile and run simulation programs, please refer to the |ns3| tutorial.